RetroDECK/ES-DE/THEMES-DEV.md

 ## Simple example

-Here is a very simple theme that changes the description text's color:
+Here is a very simple theme that changes the color of the game description text:

 ```xml
 <theme>